 I couldn’t hold in my excitement as we drove up the dirt driveway to the Wanaka Lavender Farm.
 The view to the right was a riot of purple against a pale blue sky, with dark green trees and summer-dried mountains between.
 As we got closer to the lavender, the hum of bees began to fill the air.

-Started about 6 years ago by two brothers, Tim and Stef Zeestraten, the lavender farm in Wanaka consists of 10 acres of lavender fields and displays in rows and other patterns, plus a shop selling all things honey and lavender (even ice cream!) and a tea room.
-The Wanaka Lavender Farm continues to be a family affair.
+Started about 6 years ago by two brothers, Tim and Stef Zeestraten, the lavender farm in Wanaka consists of 10 acres of lavender fields and displays in rows and other patterns, plus a lovely shop selling all things honey and lavender based (even ice cream!) and a tea room.
+The Wanaka Lavender Farm continues to be a family affair to this day and that comes across in everything they do there.

 What to see at the Wanaka Lavender Farm